 Eco-Friendly Insulation Options in Green Building

-We’re pay close attention to the materials we use, like insulation, in the envelop because they influence how tight we can make the envelope.
-We use envelope components that support comfort, ensure clean air, keep moisture out, avoid hazardous materials, and reduce heating and cooling loads.
+When building custom homes, we pay close attention to the materials we use, like insulation, in the envelope because the building materials influence how tight we can make the envelope.
+We use envelope components that support comfort, ensure clean indoor air quality, keep moisture out, avoid hazardous materials, and reduce heating and cooling loads.
 An important material to consider is insulation, as there are many, many options.

 Insulation and R-Value

-Knowing the owner’s goal is energy savings, we start with considering the types of insulation to use in the envelope.
+Knowing the owner’s goal is energy savings in an energy-efficient home, we start with considering the types of insulation to use in the envelope.
 Insulation reduces the exchange of heat (gain and loss) through the building envelope.
 When a building is properly insulated, less warm air escapes during the winter, and less cool air escapes during the summer.
-As a result, the amount of energy needed to heat and cool the building is less, often substantially less, which results in lower energy costs.
+As a result, the amount of energy needed to heat and cool the building is less, often substantially less, which results in lower energy costs and an overall eco-friendly home.
 So, you can see where a tight envelope is important.

 Insulation can be one of the most practical and cost-effective ways to improve a building’s energy efficiency while also keeping moisture out and improving air quality.
 So, it’s important to pick the right one.
 An important factor to consider is the R-value of the insulation.

 What’s R-value, you ask?
 R-value is a rating that indicates how well a material resists conducting heat.
-The higher the R-value, the less heat is conducted through the materials heat.
-For a home, a higher R-value insulation means less heat escaping your home in the winter!
+The higher the R-value, the less heat is conducted through the material’s heat.
+For a home, a higher R-value insulation means less heat escaping your home in the winter resulting in less energy consumption and a smaller carbon footprint!

-While many green builders use open-cell spray foam insulation because it works well to reduce energy costs, it may not be eco-friendly enough for some homeowners or some certification programs.
-The good news is, there are many eco-friendly options available.
+While many green builders use open-cell spray foam insulation because it’s an eco-friendly insulation material that works well to reduce energy costs, it may not be eco-friendly enough for some homeowners or some certification programs.
+The good news is, there are many eco-friendly options available that can also reduce energy consumption and keep your energy bills manageable.
 We can help you determine which eco-friendly material will work best in your unique home design.
 We will consider several factors, including:

-• Are there any hazards to working with the material?
+- Are there any hazards to working with the material or any harmful chemicals?

 Types of Green Insulation

-There are several types of green, eco-friendly insulation that are great alternatives to the classic insulation boards and even spray foam.
+There are several types of green, eco-friendly insulation options that are great alternatives to traditional insulation materials like insulation boards and even spray foam.

-2. Cellulose insulation is a non-toxic, mostly recycled insulation material made mostly from shredded newsprint.
+- Cellulose insulation is a non-toxic insulation using mostly recycled materials.
+This insulation material made mostly from shredded newsprint.
 By adding boric acid, the material is fire resistant, insect resistant and has anti-fungal properties.
 Cellulose is generally our go-to choice for insulation.

-3. Fiberglass insulation is made from glass, so it has a relatively low environmental impact.
-It offers good R-value, and it has decent soundproofing qualities.
+- Traditional fiberglass insulation is made from glass, so it has a relatively low environmental impact.
+Fiberglass insulation products offer a good R-value, and it has decent soundproofing qualities.
 You may be familiar with it.
-It’s the pink or yellow stuff that comes in rolls.
+It’s a conventional insulation material: the pink or yellow stuff that comes in rolls.

-4. Hemp insulation is a renewable, natural material made from the hemp plant.
-You can find it as boards or batting and has a decent R-value.
+- Hemp insulation is a renewable, natural material made from the hemp plant.
+This eco-friendly insulation material is made into boards or batting and has a decent R-value.
 Like cellulose, it’s non-toxic and hypoallergenic.
 It handles moisture well, and it acts as a carbon sink.
-If building a carbon neutral home is important to you, then hemp may be the way to go.
-That said, hemp insulation isn’t widely available, so it’s pricey.
+If building a carbon neutral home and reducing your carbon footprint is important to you, then hemp may be the way to go.
+That said, hemp insulation isn’t widely available, so it’s pricey as an insulation product.

-5. Straw bales are exactly that.
-Bales of straw used as insulation material.
-It’s incredibly effective at its job; it’s renewable and sustainable; and it has a high R-value.
+- Straw bale insulation is exactly that: bales of straw used a form of insulation.
+It’s incredibly effective at its job; it’s renewable and a sustainable insulation option; and it has a high R-value.
 Keep in mind, a home must be designed specifically to use straw bales, and installation is labor intensive because each bale has to be covered in a type of mud.
 This type of insulation is more common out West, and we’ve yet to build a home here using straw bale in WNC.
 However, if LEED certification or Net Zero is a priority, straw bales have been proven to get you there.

 More about Green Building